MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-error-launching-desktop.md

 - Run Power BI Desktop with administrator privileges.

   You can instead launch Power BI Desktop as an administrator, which also allows Power BI Desktop to successfully open.
-It's still recommended to install the latest version of thePower BI on-premises data gateway.
+It's still recommended to install the latest version of the Power BI on-premises data gateway.

   Power BI Desktop is a multiprocess architecture, and several of these processes communicate by using Windows named pipes.
 Other processes might interfere with those named pipes.
 The most common reason for such interference is security, including situations where antivirus software or firewalls block the pipes or redirect traffic to a specific port.

   Opening Power BI Desktop with administrator privilege might resolve that issue.
 If you can't open Power BI Desktop with administrator privilege, ask your administrator which security rules are preventing named pipes from properly communicating.
-Then add Power BI Desktop and its subprocesses to their allow lists.
+Then add Power BI Desktop and its subprocesses to their allowlists.

 ## Issues connecting to SQL Server